 - A living will outlines your end-of-life medical care choices.
 Your healthcare power of attorney can use this document to guide their decisions and put a voice to your wishes, rather than having to make decisions themselves.
 This can make it easier to honor your wishes.

 - Work with an estate-planning attorney, or your local legal aid office, to draft a durable financial power of attorney to appoint someone you trust to make decisions about your finances; this person will also have access to your assets and accounts.

 - Put your financial records in order and store them all in one place (includes account numbers, investments, credit cards, loads, deeds and more)

-End-of-life care wishes will be spelled out in a legal document called an advance directive.
+End-of-life care wishes will be spelled out in an advance directive.
 Here are some examples of topics you will be asked to make decisions about: